Bash-it/bash-it/README.md

 **NOTE:** If you set in git configuration file the option to ignore *untracked* files, this flag has no effect, and Bash-it will ignore *untracked* files always.

+#### Git user

+In some environments it is useful to know the value of the currently-set git user, which is used to mark all new commits.
+For example, any organization that uses the practice of pair programming will typically author each commit with a [combined name of two authors](https://github.com/pivotal/git_scripts).
+When another pair uses the same pairing station, the authors must be changed.

+To enable display of the current pair in the prompt, you can set `SCM_GIT_SHOW_CURRENT_USER` to `true`.
+Once set, the `SCM_CURRENT_USER` variable will be automatically set to the initials of the git author(s).
+It will also be included in the default git prompt.

+You can control the prefix and the suffix of this component using the two variables:

+* `export SCM_THEME_CURRENT_USER_PREFFIX=' ☺︎ '`

+And

+* `export SCM_THEME_CURRENT_USER_SUFFIX=' '``

 #### Ignore repo status

 When working in repos with a large code base Bash-it can slow down your prompt when checking the repo status, to avoid it, there is an option you can set via Git config to disable checking repo status in Bash-it.